The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae: estimation method

-Different methods have been developed to correct for the various forms of peculiar motions in our observations \cite{Davis2019}.
-However, for the purpose of this study, we adopt a simpler approach and mitigate this bias by introducing a low redshift cutoff in our catalogue of simulated sources.
-Specifically, we choose to use only the SNe in the redshift range $z > 0.5$ for our estimations of $H_0$.
-This particular cutoff is selected by running a trial Markov Chain Monte Carlo (MCMC) analysis using the full redshift range of the catalogue and identifying the redshift threshold below which the residuals no longer scatter randomly around zero.
+Different methods have been developed to correct for the various forms of peculiar motions in our observations \citep{Davis2019}.
+For the purpose of this study, however, we adopted a simpler approach and mitigated this bias by introducing a low-redshift cutoff in our catalogue of simulated sources.
+Specifically, we chose to use only the SNe in the redshift range $z > 0.5$ for our estimations of $H_0$.
+The decision to apply a redshift cutoff at $z = 0.5$ was driven by empirical considerations rather than by a theoretical prescription.
+We initially performed a Markov chain Monte Carlo (MCMC) analysis (more details are provided in Section \ref{sec:mcmc}) on a redshift-binned SNe Ia sample spanning the full range $0.001 < z < 1.27$ without restrictions, and examined the residuals of the estimated distance measure $D$, defined in Eq. ~\eqref{eq:unbiased_dist_short}, as a function of redshift.
+Specifically, we considered residuals of the form